 - Complete the whole Lanayru Gorge section of the main plot.

-At the start of the mode, the Thunder Dragon will allow you to choose your first opponent.
-He will then randomize all of the remaining bosses and send them at you, one by one, after you beat the first one.
-After each win, you have a chance of stopping the mode (and getting a reward; the more wins, the better the reward), or challenging the next boss in line.
+To get started, the Thunder Dragon will allow you to choose your first opponent.
+After you beat the first one, he will then randomize all of the remaining bosses and send them at you, one by one.
+After each win, you have a chance of stopping (and get a reward; the more wins, the better the reward) or challenging the next boss in line.

 You are also limited to the items you would've had legitimately when you first faced off against that boss (so, no using the Bow during the Scaldera fight, for example).

 Assuming you never grab a single Heart Piece, you can have a minimum of 12 Hearts going into Boss Rush Mode.
-I recommend having at least 15 and the more the better!
+I recommend having at least 15.
+The more the better!

 In the next section, I will list the prizes for Boss Rush Mode.

 The rewards for defeating a certain number of bosses in Boss Rush Mode are listed below:

 - Small Treasure (this is something cheap like Eldin Ore or an Ornamental Skull)